EoghanDelaney/pands-project/README.md

 ___Pandas___ -

-Pandas is an open source python library, for the preparation of data for data analysis. pandas describes itself as a **"library providing high-performance, easy-to-use data structures and data analysis tools"** [8].
+Pandas is an open source python library, for the preparation of data for data analysis.
+Pandas describes itself as a **"library providing high-performance, easy-to-use data structures and data analysis tools"** [8].
 We use pandas as the data frame, a type of data structure, throughout this investigation.
 Pandas provides easy-to-use functions that allows for reading from csv & slicing of data, to name a few.
 Pandas is a must when approaching any data analytics problem in python.

 ___csvtomd___ -

-Csvtomd is a small light weight open source package for converting CSV files into markdown format
+Csvtomd is a small light weight open source package for converting CSV files into markdown tables format.

 ___Mathplotlib___ -

 John Hunter was the mastermind behind the mathplotlib library.
-MAthplotlib is an open source python library for 2D plotting. ***“Matplotlib tries to make easy things easy and hard things possible.
+Mathplotlib is an open source python library for 2D plotting. ***“Matplotlib tries to make easy things easy and hard things possible.
 You can generate plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc., with just a few lines of code.”*** [17]

 ___Seaborn___ -